How to sell a DHA leased property during the term of the lease

 - If you wish sell your DHA-leased property we recommend obtaining an appraisal from either a DHA panel agent or an agent of your choosing.
 In the first instance we recommend obtaining a desktop appraisal from the agent of your choice.

-If you decide to proceed with the sale of your property, appoint an agent and email your intent to sell to email@example.com
+If you decide to proceed with the sale of your property, appoint an agent and start the sale process via your Online Services account.

 Step 2.
 Accessing your property information

-Log into DHA Online Services to access your property information.
+Log into DHA Online Services to access your property information via the “Appraisal and Sale” tab.

 We recommend providing your agent a copy of the following: